 The Power Authority of the State of New York (PASNY) is a New York State public-benefit corporation.
 It is commonly referred to as New York Power Authority (NYPA).
 The electricity generated from the NYPA hydro-facilities in New York provides a reduced rate for electricity specifically for residential customers in New York and New England.
 This is another account maintained by MMWEC from which they may pay our power obligation for the delivery of power and other obligations associated with NYPA's hydro projects.
-The NYPA fund balance at December 31, 2022 and 2021 was \$18,172.
+The NYPA fund balance at December 31, 2023 and 2022 was \$18,172.
 These funds are commingled and deposited in investment pools.
-The total amount of these investment pools as of December 31, 2022 and 2021 was \$4,194,507 and \$4,185,076, respectively, of which Princeton Municipal Light Department's ownership was approximately 0.43%.
+The total amount of these investment pools as of December 31, 2023 and 2022 was \$3,739,038 and \$4,194,507, respectively, of which Princeton Municipal Light Department's ownership was approximately 0.49% and 0.43%, respectively.

-NOTE 5 - OTHER ACCOUNTS RECEIVABLE:
+NOTE 5 - PREPAID EXPENSES:

-Other accounts receivable consist of the following:
+Prepaid expenses consist of the following: